maxmetagravity/byteball-testnet-bulider/README.md

 ### and Generate a configdata file

-run  "node readwitenessinfo.js"  on every witness, and get the output json objects, and put them into a configdata file called "bgenesis.json" e.g., like below
+run  `node readwitenessinfo.js`  on every witness, and get the output json objects, and put them into a configdata file called `"bgenesis.json"` e.g., like below

-and the witness address should added in "bgenesis.js" file's witeness[] array ( attestation: the  witeness[] should be ordered by alphabet)
+and the witness address should added in `"bgenesis.js"` file's `witeness[]` array ( attestation: the  `witeness` should be ordered by alphabet)

 ```
 [